Skip to content Skip to main navigation Report an accessibility issue

 Emma Burgin, PhD, NCC, is the program coordinator.
 She earned her doctoral degree from the University of Tennessee in counselor education and supervision.
 Her master’s degree in clinical/community psychology is from the University of North Carolina at Charlotte, and her bachelor’s degree is from the University of North Carolina at Chapel Hill.
 Her experience includes working as the internship and transition coordinator for FUTURE and as a clinical mental health counselor in various outpatient and inpatient settings.
 Her research interests include postsecondary education for students with IDD, mindfulness and acceptance-based counseling, creativity, professional development of counselors, etc. Outside of work, she enjoys reading historical fiction novels, going to concerts, playing with her pug mix puppies, watching Tar Heel basketball, and traveling.

-Macey Pierce is the Program Support Assistant, acting in a fluid capacity to support students and staff in administrative and interpersonal roles.
+Macey Pierce, BS is the Program Support Assistant, acting in a fluid capacity to support students and staff in administrative and interpersonal roles.
 She previously worked with FUTURE as the Americorp Independent Living Coordinator and returned to assume this position.
 She has a Bachelor’s degree in both psychology and game design.
 She spends her free time napping and pursuing esoteric knowledge.

 Katie Upchurch, BA is the AmeriCorps member serving as the Outreach Coordinator this year.
 Her main duties include management of mentors and making connection between the FUTURE Program and other on campus and in the Knoxville community.
 She was a mentor with FUTURE for 1 year and a board member of Best Buddies UTK for 3 years.
 She has a Bachelor’s degree in Anthropology from the University of Tennessee, Knoxville with a concentration in disasters, displacements, and human rights.
 In her free time, Katie likes to read, go to concerts, and explore Knoxville.